Week 7 of Pregnancy

 Baby this week

-- •Heart is beating and can be detected by ultrasound
+- •Heart is beating and can be detected on ultrasound

-- •Arm and leg buds are beginning to form
+- •Tiny arm and leg buds are beginning to appear

 - •Facial features are starting to take shape